Variac transformer or Variable Auto Transformer.

 VARIAC is a variable voltage auto transformer with a moveable carbon tip mounted to a brush-arm sliding on silver plated commutates.
 The brush-arm is rotated manually or by a motor drive that produces an output voltage ranging from zero to above line voltage.

-Types of variable voltage transformers.
+Types of variable auto transformers.

 Based on its mode of operation, there are two main types of variac transformers.